S&P Global Inc Annual Shareholders Meeting Transcript

 I'd now like to introduce Tasha Matharu, Corporate Secretary of S&P Global.
 Ms. Matharu, you may begin.

-Taptesh K. Matharu - S&P Global Inc. - Chief Corporate Counsel & Corporate Secretary
+Taptesh K. Matharu - S&P Global Inc. - Deputy General Counsel & Corporate Secretary

-Before passing the meeting over to our President and Chief Executive Offic
+Before passing the meeting over to our President and Chief Executive Officer

 S&P Global Inc Annual Shareholders Meeting Transcript